 But some of them were men from Cyprus and Cyrene,

 In contrast to those who preached only to the Jews, others from Cyprus and Cyrene evangelized Gentiles, the Hellenists.
-Cyprus was a large island not far from Antioch.
-Cyrene was a city in north Africa (Libya), settled by the Greeks.
+Both Cypress and Cyrene, a city in North Africa (Libya today), were settled by the Greeks.

 who, when they had come to Antioch, spoke to the Hellenists, preaching the Lord Jesus.

 “Hellenists” were Greek-speaking Gentiles.
 Hellenists preached the Lord Jesus to the Hellenists of Antioch.